peelmicro/dot-net-core-react-redux-advanced/README.md

-# .Net Core version of the Node With React Fullstack Web Development Udemy course
+# .Net Core version of the "Node JS: Advanced Concepts" course

 > source code for the .Net Core version of the "Node JS: Advanced Concepts" Udemy course